 Ammoniacal-nitrogen measurement is an important water quality parameter used to indicate water pollution and the presence of untreated sewage.
 Ammoniacal-nitrogen may be determined in real-time by on-line instrumentation or by using portable/laboratory water analysis.
 Instrumentation to continuously determine the ammonium or ammonia concentration is extensively installed at waste-water treatment plants for process and final effluent quality.
 Analytical measurement is also installed to measure surface water and abstracted water quality, as part of an intake protection system, at potable water treatment plants.

-Ammoniacal-nitrogen can be determined in several ways but in principle two methodologies predominate; colormetric and ion selective electrodes (ISE).
-Colormetric techniques use a reagent to produce a colour change proportional to concentration which is then measured photometrically.
-ISE techniques fall into two categories; direct ammonium determination which has limited application and a much more precise technique using a gas sensitive ammonia ISE requiring pH adjustment of the sample.
+Ammoniacal-nitrogen can be determined in several ways but in principle two methodologies predominate; colorimetric and ion selective electrodes (ISE).
+Colorimetric techniques use a reagent to produce a colour change proportional to concentration which is then photometrically measured but this technique can suffer interference from turbidity and other dissolved species.

 ProAm Ammonia Analyser

 The Proam ammonia monitor uses an ion selective (gas sensing) methodology which we have optimised, to improve reliability and performance.
 The ProAm is a hybrid of many other designs and uses large diameter tubing and pinch valve technology to internally deliver fluids, to the reaction vessel containing the measurement sensor.